Covid vaccine and blood cancer

 Dealing with uncertainty

 Lots of people talking to us are finding that not knowing how long they’ll need to shield for, or not having the government support to be able to shield if they feel unsafe, is becoming increasingly difficult.
-There are also uncertainties about how effective the vaccines will be, and whether coronavirus rates will stay down as society reopens.
+There are also uncertainties about how effective the vaccines are, and what happens as new variants emerge.

 All this uncertainty makes it difficult to look to the future, to plan, to feel hopeful or even happy.
 It might also be having an impact on your employment or personal relationships.
 Uncertainty can also cause anxiety, feeling out of control, anger or sadness.